Juncture Wealth Strategies LLC Increases Stake in Kimberly-Clark Co. (NYSE:KMB)

 The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, October 4th.
 Shareholders of record on Friday, September 9th will be paid a $1.16 dividend.
 This represents a $4.64 dividend on an annualized basis and a yield of 3.83%.
 The ex-dividend date of this dividend is Thursday, September 8th.
 Kimberly-Clark’s dividend payout ratio is currently 87.71%.

-A number of brokerages have recently commented on KMB.
-Bank of America began coverage on shares of Kimberly-Clark in a research note on Wednesday, September 14th.
-They set a “neutral” rating on the stock.
-UBS Group raised their price objective on shares of Kimberly-Clark from $136.00 to $142.00 and gave the stock a “neutral” rating in a research note on Wednesday, July 27th.
-Finally, StockNews.com raised shares of Kimberly-Clark from a “hold” rating to a “buy” rating in a research note on Friday, July 22nd.
-Two investment analysts have rated the stock with a sell rating, eleven have issued a hold rating and one has issued a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus price target of $131.15.
+KMB has been the subject of several research reports.
+StockNews.com raised Kimberly-Clark from a “hold” rating to a “buy” rating in a research report on Friday, July 22nd.
+UBS Group boosted their price objective on Kimberly-Clark from $136.00 to $142.00 and gave the stock a “neutral” rating in a research report on Wednesday, July 27th.
+Finally, Bank of America started coverage on Kimberly-Clark in a research report on Wednesday, September 14th.
+They set a “neutral” rating for the company.
+Two analysts have rated the stock with a sell rating, eleven have assigned a hold rating and one has issued a buy rating to the company’s stock.
+According to MarketBeat.com, Kimberly-Clark has an average rating of “Hold” and a consensus target price of $131.15.

 Kimberly-Clark Profile